 Seminars & Speaking Engagements

-- Presented for Continuing Legal Education on the issue of income imputation in circumstances where the payor is a shareholder in a corporation; and drafting orders and minutes of settlement
+- Presented for Continuing Legal Education on the issues of minority shareholder discounts, income imputation in circumstances where the payor is a shareholder in a corporation, and drafting orders and minutes of settlement.

 - Presented for Pacific Business & Law Institute on protecting businesses in spousal relationships; family and excluded property; and navigating family law during COVID-19

 - Presented for Federation of Law Societies of Canada National Family Law Conference on court ordered spousal support reviews across Canada